Welcome! Here are answers to your frequently asked questions.

 Q: How can I connect with or contact you?

-Want to partner with TeachingTraveling.com, either by being interviewed , by contributing articles, or by linking to your company or page?
-Contact Lillie at: TeachingTraveling at gmail.com, find the Teaching Traveling community on Facebook at www.facebook.com/TeachingTraveling, or join Lillie on Google Plus or on Twitter @WorldLillie.
+Want to partner with TeachingTraveling.com, either by being interviewed, or for advertising?
+Check out my Teaching Traveling Media Kit here, contact Lillie at: TeachingTraveling at gmail.com, find the Teaching Traveling community on Facebook at www.facebook.com/TeachingTraveling, or join Lillie on Google Plus or on Twitter @WorldLillie.
 I love to hear from you, so be in touch!